ksilin/jpa/jpa2-notes/8-jpql.md

 Joins are queries combining results from ultiple entities.
 They occur whenever:

-* more than one range var decls are listed in the `FROM` and appear in the `SELECT`
+* more than one range var declarations are listed in the `FROM` and appear in the `SELECT`
 * `JOIN` operator is used to extend the entitiy through a path expression (how?)
 * a path expr. navigates along an association field to the same or different entity.
 *  `WHERE` conditions compare attributes of different id vars.

 Joins may be specified explicitly using the `JOIN` keyword, or implicitly as result of path navigation.

-**Inner joins** return entites satisfying all join conditions.
+**Inner joins** return entities satisfying all join conditions.
 Path navigation from one entity to another is a form of inner join.
 An **outer join** is a set of all entities satisfying all join condtions plus all instances of one of the entities (called the **left** type).
 Absence of join conditions will produce a cartesian product (all possible combinations of the entities -> M*N results).
 Cartesian products are rarely used in JPQL.

- More on the `JOIN` operator wiht examples: 217-222:
+ More on the `JOIN` operator with examples: 217-222:

 #### Inner joins

 ##### Join op. on collection association fields

 `SELECT p FROM Employee e JOIN e.phones p` eqivalent to